fentresspaul61B/Deploy-API-with-Large-Files-GCP-Cloud-Run/README.md

-# Deploy-API-with-Large-Files-GCP-Cloud-Run

 # Loading Files from GCP Storage Into Docker Container, During Cloud Run Deployment, Using GitHub Actions

-Imagine you have a relatively large file, for example, a machine learning model.
-You want to deploy your ML model as an API using GCP Cloud Run.
-Normally, you would copy all the existing files (including the model) from your GitHub repo into the docker container.
-However, you may prefer not to store the model in GitHub, but rather in GCP cloud storage.
-So how can we get the model from GCP cloud storage to our cloud run API?

-The first way is to write a function, which pulls the model from storage and saves it locally, for example using the GCP python sdk.
-However there are some downsides to this approach, which include:

-1. Slower cold starts.
-If your API shuts down due to a lul in traffic, the next time it boots up, it will need to reload the model.
-2. Less Reliability: When the model is pulled from GCP as part of the API script, the model is not loaded only once, but rather it is loaded many times during its lifetime, due to the file never existing in memory.
-The file gets re downloaded when the server starts and the API is made live.
-This leads to more possible failures, as GCP files, permissions, or tokens could change throughout the lifetime of the API, which could cause the API to fail to load the file.
-3. Git LFS adds additional complexity to version control, and is basically an irreversible addition to the repo.
-4. Models should be there own entity, existing outside the context of a specific repository, allowed to move between them and used in multiple places easily.

-On the other hand, when the model is deployed as a static file that exists in memory, copied during deployment into the docker container, it will not change due to rearrangement of files on GCP, or other accidental breaking changes.
-In this scenario, the contents of the docker container will stay consistent like a snapshot of the state, which is preferable to improve reliability for the API.

-## GitHub Secrets
+This repo shows the steps to deploy an API using GitHub actions, GCP Cloud Run, and Docker.
+Specifically this example also includes how to download a file from GCP storage during the deployment in the GitHub actions workflow, add it into the docker container, and then deploy to GCP cloud run with that file.

+**Why is this useful?**

+Pulling files down and adding them into the Docker container during deployment can be useful when you prefer not to store the file in your GitHub repo, which is often the case for large ML models for example.
+Also, when the file is deployed within the Docker container, you don't need to pull it from GCP when starting the API, which could lead to slower cold starts, and a less reliable service.

+# Steps

+## Part 1: Variables/Alerts/APIs

-### Create new GCP project if needed
+### 1. Create new GCP project if needed
 1. In top right corner select drop down projects menu.
 2. Select create new project button, and create a new project.

-### Set budget alerts
+### 2. Set budget alerts
+I think its a good idea always to set budget alerts for any GCP project, as mistakes can be costly.

 1. Navigate to search bar and search for "billing"
 2. In the left menu find, "Billing and alerts"
 3. Select "Create Budget"